 The »Reallexikon zur byzantinischen Kunst« was founded in the 1960s by Klaus Wessel (1916–1987) and Marcell Restle (1932–2016).
-Subsequently, Birgitt Borkopp, Barbara Schellewald, Thomas Steppan and Lioba Theis were actively involved in the editing the final contributions.
+Birgitt Borkopp, Barbara Schellewald, Thomas Steppan and Lioba Theis were actively involved in the editing of the final contributions (till fasc.
+52).
 Since 2017, Andreas Pülz has been responsible for editing the volumes, which is coordinated and edited at the Department of Classical Studies.